rovelstars/reejs/README.md

 ## Ree.js now supports These!

-Hybrid Rendering, Terser's Minifier, URL Imports, Typescript to Javascript (Useful for deno imports), Deno Polyfills, Import Maps, Module Alias, and much more!
+Hybrid Rendering, Terser's Minifier, URL Imports, JSX, Typescript to Javascript (Useful for deno imports), Deno Polyfills, Import Maps, Module Alias, and much more!

 > We are looking for contributors and docs maintainers!